-You also can confirm that your application was received when you log in to NEA-GO.
-On the first screen it will say "Received" if your application has been received.
+Once you have submitted your application, you will NOT receive an email confirmation.
+You can confirm that your application was received when you log in to the Applicant Portal.
+On the screen it will say "Submitted" if your application has been received.
 If your application has not yet been received, it will say "In Progress."
+You can maintain documentation of your successful submission by taking a screenshot.